Bogush17/Designated/README.md

 # Designated
-This project is my first game on unity, feel free to do what you want with it
+These models and stuff are for my project which was my first game on unity, feel free to do what you want with it.